weilingw/solubility-pipeline/README.md

 As an alternative, HistGradientBoostingRegressor from scikit-learn can be substituted for XGBoost for CPU-only runs with similar performance.

 All results reported here were generated on Windows 11.
-A Linux version of the workflow is currently being prepared and will be added to this repository to further ensure cross-platform reproducibility.